 But in Stoicism the art of journaling is more than that, more than some simple diary.
 This daily practice is the philosophy.
 Preparing for the day ahead.
 Reflecting on the day that has passed.
 Reminding oneself of the wisdom we have learned from our teachers, from our reading, from our own experiences.
 It’s not enough to simply hear these lessons once, instead, one practices them over and over again, turns them over in their mind, and most importantly, writes them down and feels them flowing through their fingers in doing so.

 In this way, journaling is Stoicism.
 It’s almost impossible to have one without the other.

 So if you’re not doing it, please start!
 Whatever form you find is most conducive for you is the one to do it in.
 Some like to write or jot notes down on paper.
 Some like to pull up an empty document on their computer and record thoughts.
 But it is the process that counts.

 And its value compounds over time.
 One cannot expect wisdom and self-mastery to simply arrive via epiphany.
 No, those states are acquired, little by little, practice by practice.
 The sooner you start, the better.

-Exciting News: We are only teasing this here—a more formal announcement will come in a few weeks—but we have been working for the last six months on The Daily Stoic Journal and it’s now available for preorder.
-It perfectly merges Seneca’s style of reviewing the day just ending and Marcus’s preparation for the day to come and is filled with new weekly meditations of Stoicism and daily prompts (that work alongside this email and The Daily Stoic book).
+P.S.
+The Daily Stoic Journal perfectly merges Seneca’s style of reviewing the day just ending and Marcus’s preparation for the day to come and is filled with new weekly meditations of Stoicism and daily prompts (that work alongside this email and The Daily Stoic book).
 We hope you’ll check it out!

 Explore Our Daily Stoic Store